How to Improve Your Spoken English: 7 Tips

-He cleared two rounds of a job interview with a reputed company but failed the last one (because of poor English speaking skills): the group discussion.
+He had cleared two rounds of a job interview with a reputed company but failed in the last round, and couldn’t secure his dream position.
+All because of poor English speaking skills.

-And he’s not the first to get rejected in a job interview ONLY because of his spoken English.
-Many bright students fail to grab their dream jobs because of poor English.
+But let me tell you: He was not the first and he surely wasn’t the last aspiring young man to get rejected in a job interview because of weak spoken English.
+I know many students fail to land their dream jobs because of the same reason.

-In this article, I will share 7 simple tips you can start using today to improve your spoken English.
+In this article, I’ll be sharing 7 tips to help you improve spoken English.

 1. Take Improving Your English Speaking Skills As an Opportunity